 Michel Greg, one of the most prolific of French-Belgian comics creators, has worked in a variety of genres, from realism to humor.
 He is best known for such humorous series as 'Achille Talon', 'Rock Derby' and 'Zig et Puce', and as the writer of the realistic comics 'Comanche', 'Bernard Prince' and 'Bruno Brazil'.

-Greg started his extremely productive career at the age of sixteen with 'Les Aventures de Nestor et Boniface' in the Belgian magazine Vers l'Avenir.
+Born in the Belgian town of Ixelles in 1931, Greg started his extremely productive career at the age of sixteen with 'Les Aventures de Nestor et Boniface' in the Belgian magazine Vers l'Avenir.
 He soon joined Héroic Albums, and began 'Le Chat' (1953-1956) under the pseudonym Michel Denys.
 In 1954, he improved his style alongside Franquin, working for the magazine Spirou.
 A year later, Greg began his own magazine, which he called Paddy.

 He expanded his activities in 1956, when he succeeded Vic Hubinon on 'Fifi' in La Libre Junior and Uderzo and Goscinny on 'Luc Junior' (together with Sirius).
 Among his own creations of the time are 'Randy Rifle', 'Bison et Ouistiti', 'Fleurette' and 'Bronco et Pepito'.
 He also began a versatile career as a writer for others, such as Gérald Forton ('Tiger Joe'), Martial ('Alain et Christine'), Louis Hache ('Bob Francval et Djinn') Franquin (several gags of 'Modeste et Pompon') and Tibet (scenarios for several series).
 From 1958, he wrote some of the best episodes of 'Spirou et Fantasio' for Franquin, such as the Zorglub cycle and 'QRN sur Bretzelburg'.